-After applying the Cos Phi solution, which was also manufactured by Cos Phi, the plant increased its average power factor level to a point avoiding utility penalties.
-The new system increased the average power factor from an average 0.75 to .91+ which exceeds the utility .9 threshold for penalties.
+After applying the Cos Phi manufactured solution, the plant increased its average power factor level to a point avoiding utility penalties.
+The new system increase the average power factor from .77 to .95+ which exceeds the utility .9 threshold for penalties.